s2005/github-models-scraper/README.md

 # GitHub Models Scraper

 Automated tool for tracking and archiving GitHub Marketplace models data.
-The scraper runs every 6 hours and maintains a historical record of changes in the marketplace.
+The scraper runs every day and maintains a historical record of changes in the marketplace.

 ## Features